hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Getting later start today because I had to run errands to get groceries and see if we can get Omi's iPad fixed.
 I also have an interview this afternoon for which I need to spend some time preparing.

+11:51 I feel irritated by SungOh's watching Unspeakable on youtube.com.

+12:38 I feel a disrespect from Sohee about my time.
+Is that on me?
+Ugh.
+I don't want this job.
+I want to keep studying Launch School fulltime.
+Ugh.